The Trials And Tribulations Of Generic RPG's

 I have found that quite often, generic games draw me in for their flexibility, their promise and their lack of constraints (hate constraints, but like guide lines and flexibility).
 I think that free-form structureless structure is my ideal.

 The problem is, I usually stall at the creative bit, not because I am lazy (well, not only), not because I do not have any decent ideas, but because I often do not know where to start, where the lines need to be drawn.
 The BRP UGE is a prime example.
-It even has tools to help, but I find it hard to commit.
+It, like most generic games, has tools to help, but I find it hard to commit, ironically often turning to the ready made worlds on the lagger system tree like Cthulhu or Runequest.

 A themed game saves you much of the creative brain work, but paints you into the corner of having to learn its lore, adhere (mostly) to it’s requirements and tell your stories against a fleshed out backdrop made from another’s imagination.